Fallibroome Academy: Design and technology department

-The department has had success in many national competitions over the last few years including Greenpower, Young Master Chef and the Audi Innovation award.
+The department won national competitions over the last few years including Greenpower, Young Master Chef and the Audi Innovation award.
 The department shares its good practice by holding "professional development activities" for local schools and shares its resources via its own website.

 The year groups start from year 7 (11–12) and go up to year 11 (15–16).
 After this stage the pupils either move on (e.g. start a different college or get a job) or stay on for years 12–13, which is also known as Sixth Form, for further education.

 Performing arts

 Fallibroome is a performing arts college.
-Recent performances include Oh!
-What a Lovely War in 2004, Les Misérables – Schools Edition in 2005, A Christmas Carol in 2006, Julius Caesar in 2007, Joseph and the Amazing Technicolor Dreamcoat in 2007, Oliver! in 2008, Happily Ever After in 2009, We Will Rock You in 2010, and Kinder Transport in 2011.
+Recent performances include Oh, What a Lovely War! in 2004, Les Misérables – Schools Edition in 2005, A Christmas Carol in 2006, Julius Caesar in 2007, Joseph and the Amazing Technicolor Dreamcoat in 2007, Oliver! in 2008, Happily Ever After in 2009, We Will Rock You in 2010, and Kinder Transport in 2011.
 In 2012, Les Miserables – Schools Edition was performed again, and Grease was performed in 2014.
 More recently, 'Chicago' was performed in 2021.

-The Fallibroome Trust
+The Halliard Trust (formerly The Fallibroome Trust)

-The Fallibroome Academy was a converter academy and now is the lead school in The Fallibroome Trust.
+The Fallibroome Academy was a converter academy and now is the lead school in the Halliard Trust (formerly The Fallibroome Trust).
 Other schools in the trust are Adlington Primary, Broken Cross Primary, Eaton Bank Academy, Gawsworth primary, Marlborough Primary School, Nether Alderley Primary, Whirley Primary, The Winsford Academy, and Upton Priory School.